MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-create-budgets.md

 ---
 # Create G/L budgets

-You can have multiple budgets for identical time periods by creating budgets with separate names.
-First, you set up the budget name and enter the budget figures.
-The budget name is then included on all the budget entries you create.

-When you create a budget, you can assign budget-specific dimensions, called budget dimensions, for it.
-You can use budget dimensions to set filters on a budget and to add dimension information to budget entries.
-Learn more at [Work with Dimensions](finance-dimensions.md).

 Budgets play an important role in business intelligence.
 Examples include a financial statement based on financial reports that include budget entries or when analyzing budgeted versus actual amounts in the chart of accounts.
-Learn more at [Business Intelligence](bi.md).
+Learn more at [Financial Reporting](bi.md).

+You can create budgets for any given time period but most often businesses set up budgets covering their fiscal year.
+You can create multiple budgets for the same period so you can work with multiple budget versions or revisions if needed.
+Budgets can be created for dimensions too, so you can analyses budget variances per dimension.
+You can work with up to 4 dimensions in a budget.
+Learn more at [Work with Dimensions](finance-dimensions.md).

 In cost accounting, you work with cost budgets in a similar way.
 Learn more at [Creating Cost Budgets](finance-create-cost-budgets.md).